Who is Considered a Sex Offender Under Florida Law?

 If you have been designated a sex offender, you will have to register with the local authorities in Florida several times a year.
 Additionally, sex offenders must:

 - Keep the local police informed of their presence in Florida’s counties;

-- Inform police of travel plans through other counties in Florida; and
+- Inform the police of travel plans through other counties in Florida; and

 - Update their personal information every year including occupation and place of employment, residential information, vehicle information, and all phone numbers and email addresses.

 Registered sex offenders living in Florida must report it if they plan to move or to travel out of state.
 Moreover, there are numerous registration requirements under the law that are set forth in Florida Statute 943.0435.

 How Long Do You Have to be Registered as a Sex Offender in Florida?